kunyuan7410/technical-test-weather/README.md

 4. In the terminal, run `npm install` to install all the necessary dependencies.

 5. After the installation is complete, run `npm run dev` to start the development server.

+ Let me know if you have any further questions!